GLOBAL SCHOLARS PROGRAM

 STUDY ABROAD

 Since 1899, Moore has expanded its students’ intercultural knowledge through travel and study opportunities to global destinations.
-These annual journeys will take you and your peers out into the world, providing new context for what you'll learn in the classroom.
+These annual journeys take you and your peers out into the world, providing new context for what you'll learn in the classroom.
 While immersing yourself in a different culture, you'll earn three-course credits and make a lifetime of memories.

 MOBILITY PROGRAMS